micmejia/bible-dump/NKJV/Numbers/Num 33.md

 They departed from Rephidim and camped in the Wilderness of Sinai.

 ###### 16
-They moved from the Wilderness of Sinai and camped at [^b]Kibroth Hattaavah.
+They moved from the Wilderness of Sinai and camped at Kibroth Hattaavah.

 ###### 17
 They departed from Kibroth Hattaavah and camped at Hazeroth.